Statement of Event or Fact

 Certain Texas business documents–such as Certificates of Formation–have an option to become effective upon the occurrence of a specific event or fact.

 For example, you might determine that you do not want your Texas LLC to become active (effective) until your members have raised $10,000.
 You would specify this event or fact on your Certificate of Formation.
 Once the $10,000 is raised, you would file a Statement of Event or Fact with the Secretary of State.
 This lets the SOS know that the Certificate can now be processed and your LLC made active.
+You have 90 days from the date of filing your Certificate of Formation to submit a Statement of Event or Fact.

 Filling out the Statement of Event or Fact is simple: